YingZhou001/Immuannot/README.md

    at the rightest field indicates a novel gene sequence and the effect of the undocumented mutation.
 Closest alleles from IMGT are also included in this row.

-__Please do use "consensus" or "allele" field but not "template_allele" as the allele type result.__
+__Please do use "consensus" or "allele" field but not "template_allele" as the allele typing result.__

 Additionally, CDS sequence is also examined during the template search, typically, 'template\_warning' would give warnings as "no-start\_codon", "no-stop\_codon",